FrenchYeti/dexcalibur/README.md

 Every permissions extracted from the Manifest are listed and identified and compared to Android specification of the target Android API version.

-Dexcalibur provides - only in some cased and depending of internal knowledge DB - a description of the permission purpose, the minimal Android API version, ...
+Dexcalibur provides - only in some case - a description of the permission purpose, the minimal Android API version, ...

 **Activities analysis**